Swiss VAT: the essentials

 In this article we will discuss the basics and particularities of Swiss VAT.

-VAT (value added tax) is an indirect tax on consumption.
-In principle, it concerns all goods and services consumed or used in Switzerland.
+VAT (value-added tax) is a direct tax on consumption.
+In principle, it applies to all goods and services consumed or used in Switzerland.

-It is the final consumer who bears the VAT.
-However, it is up to the companies to ensure the collection of this tax and to pay it to the Federal Tax Administration.
+It is the final consumer which bears the VAT.
+But it is up to companies to collect this tax and pay it to the Federal Tax Administration.

 Some activities are excluded from the scope of VAT, mainly medical, educational, cultural, insurance, financial and residential rental activities.
 For more details see Art.21 al.2 LTVA.